gdaneels/wapp/README.md

 ## Output files

-When WAPP is finished, it will make an `output` directory (if no such directory exists yet).
+When WAPP is finished, it will make an `output` directory.
 In that directory, it will create a subdirectory with the name of the configuration JSON file.
+If that name already exists, the timestamp of execution will be added to the directory name.
 In our case, the `example` directory that contains:
 - `plots` directory
 - `reports` directory